NZR RM class (Silver Fern): History

 The railcars are most well known for their service on the eponymous North Island Main Trunk daylight passenger train between Auckland and Wellington between 14 December 1972 and 8 December 1991.
 Intermediate stops were at Palmerston North, Marton, Taihape, Waiouru, Ohakune, National Park, Taumarunui, Te Kuiti, Hamilton and Papakura.

 Under trade by Nissho Iwai, the Silver Ferns were built by Kawasaki and Toshiba and introduced in 1972 to replace older but refurbished Blue Streak railcars on the route.
 The success of the Blue Streaks had ensured there was a business case for NZR to purchase the three Silver Fern railcars.
 The Blue Streaks were then reallocated to the Wellington-New Plymouth service until the cancellation of railcar services to New Plymouth in 1977.

 Following the withdrawal of the Silver Star in 1979, there was a proposal to rebuild that train's carriages as day-carriages and replace the Silver Fern on the Wellington-Auckland daytime service.
 The Silver Fern railcars would then be reallocated to the South Island to run the Picton-Christchurch service.
 Due to the rebuilding of the Silver Star's carriages not proceeding, this proposal never came to fruition.

-In December 1991, the Silver Fern was replaced by the locomotive hauled Overlander.
+On 9 December 1991, the Silver Fern was replaced by the locomotive hauled Overlander.
 The railcars were transferred to two newly introduced services: the Kaimai Express between Auckland and Tauranga and the Geyserland Express between Auckland and Rotorua.
-In 2000, a third service was added, the Waikato Connection between Auckland and Hamilton.
+On 26 June 2000, a third service was added, the Waikato Connection between Auckland and Hamilton.
 All three services ceased on 7 October 2001.

-From 2002, two of the class were employed on Auckland Regional Transport Authority (ARTA) commuter services between Auckland and Pukekohe.
+On 14 October 2002, two of the class were employed on Auckland Regional Transport Authority (ARTA) commuter services between Auckland and Pukekohe.
 The services were operated by Veolia Auckland as part of its contract with ARTA, with the units leased from Tranz Scenic, later KiwiRail.

 This lease expired in 2009 and the units were replaced by additional carriage services.
 This freed the units for charter and other services, such as KiwiRail's "Explore by Rail" specials.
 In 2010, a major refurbishment of the units commenced in Wellington to extend services, with the program completed by mid-2011.
 A petition by the Campaign for Better Transport which received around 11,500 signatures to start a Waikato rail service between Hamilton and Auckland (like the Waikato Connection which ceased in 2001), it was possible that RM18 and RM24 would be used to provide the service, yet late in 2011 the councils involved voted against the Waikato Connection reinstatement would not go ahead.
 The proposal fell through late in 2011.